Coronavirus latest: First and second wave 'misleading,' WHO says | DW | 29.07.2020

 00:57 New measures in Hong Kong came into effect on Wednesday, the toughest since the pandemic began, as the city grapples with a recent surge in coronavirus cases.

-The new regulations include include bans on gatherings of more than two people and close dining in restaurants, and masks are also mandatory in public places, even outdoors.
+The new regulations include bans on gatherings of more than two people and on close dining in restaurants, and masks are now also mandatory in public places, even outdoors.

 Hong Kong reported 106 new cases on Tuesday, 98 of which were locally transmitted, increasing the city's total to 2,882 cases since the pandemic began, 23 of which have resulted in deaths.